 In addition to eating a heart-healthy diet, achieving or maintaining a healthy body weight and engaging in regular, moderate physical activity, you may need medication to lower your cholesterol levels and reduce your heart disease risk.
 Your doctor will determine if you can benefit from one or a combination of medications.

 Various medications can lower cholesterol levels.
 Statins are recommended for most patients and have been directly associated with reducing risk for heart attack and stroke.
 Statins continue to provide the most effective lipid-lowering treatment in most cases.

 Statins (HMG-CoA reductase inhibitors) prevent the production of cholesterol in the liver.
 Their major effect is to lower LDL cholesterol.

 Learn more about the types of cholesterol-lowering medications.

-If your doctor determines you are at a high risk for CVD, he or she may recommend a low-dose aspirin regimen.
-Aspirin “thins” the blood and helps prevent blood clots from forming—clots that can block blood flow through arteries, especially when those arteries are already narrowed by a buildup of plaque.
+Diabetes is a major risk factor for cardiovascular disease and stroke.
+Depending on your medical history and risk factors, your doctor may recommend a low-dose aspirin regimen.
+Aspirin “thins” the blood and helps prevent blood clots from forming, which can block blood flow through arteries, especially when they’re already narrowed by plaque.